Septias/bachelor-thesis/overview.typ

 When implementing this incrementality framework one has to decide where to draw the line between tracking everything too closely such that the framework bloat adds latency and tracking too few intermediate results such that recomputation is heavy again.

 The generalized structure of the three language servers ought to be as follows.
 A user opens a file and the lsp client sends the text to the language server.
 The lange server stores this somewhere and adds it to the typing pipeline.
 The first step of this pipeline is of cause lexing and parsing the file.
 Nil already provides a parser for lossless syntax trees that are handy for error reporting.
+The file is then lowered into another HIR which is more or less syntax independent and thus changes less frequently.
+This is neccessary because otherwise everything would have to be recomputed all the time.
+After this, the HIR is given to the inference algorithm that tries to infer a type.
+For this an aren is used to store all of the small, allocated code fragments.
+This is another form of interning, that enables us to only work with small ids.

+#page()[
+  = Code Overview
+  *inputs of lsp*:
+  - `File {content: string, }`

+  *Inputs of infer:*
+  - `AST { With(ExprId, ExprId) }` (lowered ast with expressions from the arena)

+  *Tracked structs:*
+  - `Ty { Lambda(Ty), With(Ty, Ty)}` (enum that stores the whole AST)
+  - `Context {bindings: Vec<_>, }`
+  - `TyVar {lower_bounds: Vec<Ty>, upper_bounds: Vec<Ty>, level: int}`

+  *Functions:*
+  - `infer` (main work)
+    - calls itself with subtrees of the AST and new contexts
+    - *Mutates* context
+  - `constrain` (constrains two types to be the same)
+    - calls itself with subtrees of Ty and might cycle
+    - *Mutates* Typvariables → *Changes context*
+  - `coalesce` (reduce types to unions and intersections)
+    - Create new types
+  - `extrude` (fix levels of problematic variables in a typescheme)
+    - only creates new types
+  - `freshen_above` (Add new type variables at level > x)
+    - only creates new types
+]